laszlocph/gimlet-docs/docs/developers/ui.md

 ## Git view

 The second part of the screen shows an up-to-date view of your git repository.
 You can see your commits, see which ones are deployed currently and where.
 You can also promote any revision to any environment in the context menu.

 ![Git revisions](./commits.png)

+The pill menu allows you to look at recent releases too.
+If you need to rollback, follow the [Rollback](rollback.md) guide.